GoogleCloudPlatform/emblem/docs/decisions/README.md

 Flask views themselves are (usually) no more than 5-10 lines of code.
 A one-folder-level split is not too high-level (which makes finding _individual views_ difficult) and not too low-level (which would make finding _the file associated with a view_ more difficult).

 ### Revision Criteria

 If views start becoming longer, or each file starts to accrue more views than we can reason about at a time, we may opt for a greater degree of splitting between views.

 We do not expect the total number of views to become smaller and/or less complex, however - and thus, we do not expect to opt for a lesser degree of splitting.

 * **Date:** 2021/06

-## Decision: Frontend Avoids JS Frameworks

-In the context of the **frontend tech stack**, deciding to use plain JavaScript + libraries or use a rich framework such as Angular, React, or Vue, we decided to **use plain JavaScript to keep the frontend implementation approachable to backend developers**, accepting we will be less effective engaging with frontend engineers attempting to use serverless and may eventually outgrow a plain JavaScript code architecture.

-* **Date:** 2021/03

-## Decision: Backend Default Language is Python

-In the context of the **backend tech stack**, deciding which languages to use for a web backend and API we decided to **default to Python** to maximize our use of language skills on the team that are also common across the industry, accepting many enterprise organizations use other languages for application implementation and may learn less from the application codebase.

-* **Date:** 2021/03
-* **Note:** The application code is not the focus for learning in this app.

 ## Decision: Monorepo for Code Management